 I think of them as metabolisms—sets of processes that connect subjects, objects and experiences.
 Like a fire burning, or the Krebs cycle in chemistry: they’re a set of materials but also an active transformation or exchange that’s underway.
 For that reason, they include the site where a work happens, that always contributes meaning to the situation, and can’t be excluded.
 I use groups of people as a force of connection between the various elements, a mechanism of exchange.
 Another word I like is holobiont—that’s a term from Lynn Margulis that she invented to describe a set of relationships between agents in an environment.

 The image we’ve been using to promote your project so far is from a work you made inside a deconsecrated church in Milan titled untitled (plot for dialogue), 2017.
-You installed a large orange tennis court within the sixteenth century church, and primed the space with tennis players, an urn of iced tea, racquets, balls, and a custom scent.
+You installed a large orange tennis court within the 16th–century church, and primed the space with tennis players, an urn of iced tea, racquets, balls and a custom scent.
 What happened once visitors stepped inside?

 A young tennis player would approach them and say, “Hi, the object of this piece is to meditate by hitting the ball back and forth.
 Would you like to try?”
 The visitor would almost always say, “No, I’m just here to look.”
 Then the player would say, “Well, the only way to experience this piece is to hit the ball at least one or two times.”
 We would coax them.
 Once they started, the visitor would usually keep hitting and not want to stop.